Econation is an independent source of information about well-being and sustainability.

 - Consumption that goes beyond satisfying basic needs does not provide more well-being

-The fact that subjective well-being has not increased since the 1950s whilst production (measured by GDP) has more than doubled shows that the modern economic machine has decoupled from the general well-being of the people.
+The fact that subjective well-being has not increased since the 1950s whilst production (measured by GDP) has more than doubled, shows that the modern economic machine has decoupled from the general well-being of the people.
 It means that half of our production/consumption is a waste.
 The question is, why do we keep producing and consuming more if there is no real benefit?
 And what is the purpose of an economy if it’s not the general well-being of the people?

 Well-being is a complex notion to define.
-It is highly subjective but the fact is it does not correlate to how much stuff you have.
+It is highly subjective but the fact is it does not correlate to how much stuff you have, once you have sufficient.
 Some people who have relatively little can be perfectly happy whilst others are never satisfied no matter how much they have.
 This being the case, material wealth and consumption is much less important than most people think.
 You can find out more about what well-being is and how it is best achieved by reading more about well-being here»